Erol/later/README.md

 ## Usage

-Later allows you to set an event with unique names on a schedule and run it in the future:
+Later allows you to set unique events on a schedule and run them in the future:

     require 'later'